rosedu/workshop-markdown/README.md

 Have your pull request approved and merged on top of your assigned branch.

 Check the GitHub web view of the [upstream repository](https://github.com/rosedu/workshop-markdown) for your assigned branch.
+Click on the button with `main` (the branch button) and select your branch.

+Check the contents of the `dynamic-linking.ro.md` file and see if it is now rendered correctly.

 ### Clean Up After Pull Request